ponylang/ponylang-website/content/faq/index.md

 ### Does Pony have a package manager?

 That would be yes and no. Package manager means different things to different people.
 What we have is a simple dependency manager called [pony-stable](https://github.com/ponylang/pony-stable) that we are planning on growing into a full featured tool.
 Whether that is a more full featured "dependency manager" or more full featured "package manager" depends on how you define the two terms.

+### Is there SSL support?

+Yes!
+There used to be SSL support in the Pony standard library, but it's been moved out [into its own library](https://github.com/ponylang/net-ssl).

 ## Linking {#linking}